Bulebots/meiga/README.rst

 Meiga
 =====

-An awesome maze-solving micromouse robot.
+A magical maze-solving micromouse robot.

 Please read the `Meiga documentation`_ for a bit more detailed introduction.